elavarasi-chinnappa/elavarasi-chinnappa.github.io/README.md

 ### **Anna University**
 ### Bachelor Of Technology (Information Technology) (2008 - 2012)
+GPA 8.1
 ---

 ### INTERESTS
-Apart from being a Software Developer, I enjoy being outdoors, hanging out with friends and listening music.
+In addition to my role as a Software Developer, I take pleasure in engaging in various outdoor activities, spending time with friends, practicing yoga, cooking, going for walks, and indulging in music listening.